Oedipus: Basics of the myth

 Variations on the legend of Oedipus are mentioned in fragments by several ancient Greek poets including Homer, Hesiod, Pindar, Aeschylus and Euripides.
 However, the most popular version of the legend comes from the set of Theban plays by Sophocles: Oedipus Rex, Oedipus at Colonus, and Antigone.

 Oedipus was the son of Laius and Jocasta, king and queen of Thebes.
 Having been childless for some time, Laius consulted the Oracle of Apollo at Delphi.
 The Oracle prophesied that any son born to Laius would kill him.
 In an attempt to prevent this prophecy's fulfillment, when Jocasta indeed bore a son, Laius had his son's ankles pierced and tethered together so that he could not crawl; Jocasta then gave the boy to a servant to abandon ("expose") on the nearby mountain.
 However, rather than leave the child to die of exposure, as Laius intended, the servant passed the baby on to a shepherd from Corinth, who then gave the child to another shepherd.

-The infant Oedipus eventually came to the house of Polybus, king of Corinth, and his queen, Merope, who adopted him, as they were without children of their own.
+The infant Oedipus was eventually adopted by Polybus and Merope, the king and queen of Corinth, as they were without children of their own.
 Little Oedipus was named after the swelling from the injuries to his feet and ankles ("swollen foot").
-The word "oedema" (British English) or "edema" (American English) is from this same Greek word for swelling: οἴδημα, or oedēma.

 After many years, Oedipus was told by a drunk that he was a "bastard", meaning at that time that he was not their biological son.
 Oedipus confronted his parents (the king and queen of Corinth) with the news, but they denied this.
 Oedipus went to the same oracle in Delphi that his birth parents had consulted.
 The oracle informed him that he was destined to murder his father and marry his mother.
 In an attempt to avoid such a fate, he decided not to return home to Corinth, but to travel to Thebes, which was closer to Delphi.

-On the way, Oedipus came to Davlia, where three roads crossed.
+On the way, Oedipus came to Daulia, where three roads crossed.
 There he encountered a chariot driven by his birth-father, King Laius.
 They fought over who had the right to go first and Oedipus killed Laius when the charioteer tried to run him over.
 The only witness of the king's death was a slave who fled from a caravan of slaves also traveling on the road at the time.